-The film is built with solid elements: an easy-to-grasp destination, obstacle-course challenges, buckets of bloody action, a creepy performance from Tilda Swinton, and a ruthless villain waiting at the end (Ed Harris).
-But instead of fitting a crowd-pleasing mold, writer-director Bong Joon-ho shocks us over and over, delivering an exhilerating (albeit very grim) thrill ride filled with trists and revelations.
+The film is built with solid elements: an easy-to-grasp destination, obstacle-course challenges, buckets of blood, intense action sequences, a creepy performance from Tilda Swinton, and a ruthless villain waiting at the end (Ed Harris).
+But instead of fitting a crowd-pleasing mold, writer-director Bong Joon-ho shocks us over and over, delivering an exhilarating thrill ride filled with twists and revelations.

-The film is heavy and never lets up.
+The film is heavy and never really lets up.
 How grand a victory can really be won?
 The world outside is frozen to unlivable temperatures.
 No matter what happens, everyone is still stuck on this fucking train.
 Midway through, as your favorite characters get pecked off, you have to commit.
-And you do, because the film is entertaining and, at its essence, it’s the proletariat struggle, the poor and the angry demanding justice, and you suspect there’s a kernel of hope waiting like a light at the end of this dark tunnel.
-There’s a strong socialist worker’s vibe going on and everything’s gray.
+And you will, because the film is entertaining and, at its essence, it’s the proletariat struggle, the poor and the angry demanding justice, and you suspect there’s a kernel of hope waiting like a light at the end of this dark tunnel.
+There’s a strong socialist worker’s vibe going on and everything’s tinged gray.
 Funny moments are peppered between shock killings.
 If you like this sort of thing, you’ll love this movie.

-This not-so-little-engine-that-could was shot in 35 mm, so it’s already drawing attention from film snobs.
+This not-so-little-engine-that-could was shot in 35 mm, so it’s already drawing attention from film people.
 That said, many Americans will have to hunt for a showing — it’s not a Melissa McCarthy comedy that every small-town cinema will carry, and those living outside metro areas won’t find it.
 Go see Snowpiercer if you can, and do something happy afterwards.

 Please support my work and get special perks.